 Curse words are often used in a context that is devoid of any real meaning.
 Consider the F word for a moment.
 When you use the F word, how often are you actually referring to the act of having sex?

-n most cases, the F word is used for dramatic effect or to emphasis the strength of emotions.
-However, it is still possible express your feelings without using the F word at all.
+In most cases, the F word is used for dramatic effect or to emphasize the strength of emotions.
+However, it is still possible to express your feelings without using the F word at all.

 What’s more, your tone of voice and body language will convey the strength of your opinion on any given subject.
 Therefore adding curse words that don’t provide any extra meaning to what you say is really just a waste of breath.

 Some young people use curse words frequently because they think it makes them sound cool.
 Unfortunately, many younger people now use curse words.
 Hence there is nothing cool about it.
 If you really want to stand out from the crowd and be an individual, consider not using curse words.

 6. Look for Alternatives

 If you are used to using curse words on a regular basis, it can be quite difficult to break the habit.
 If you would like to use curse words less often, you will have to practice.
 It is a good idea to look for alternative words and practice using them as a substitute.